department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/qa/test-cases.md

 ### Arrange (Data needed)

-- A link to the check in-app with an expired LoROTA token
+- A link to the check in-app without any LoROTA token

 Example: <https://staging.va.gov/health-care/appointment-check-in/>